 The Experiment: Is it worth your while to change?

-For a course of one week, experiment with two methods: (1) Being Fully Present and (2) Being Partially Present.
+For a course of one week, experiment with two methods: (1) being fully present and (2) multitasking.

 - Start the week with anywhere from 5-10 major tasks or problems or challenges.

 - Choose tasks and problems which require various degrees of attention, focus, interaction with others, and levels of effort and time.

 - Tell no one about the experiment (particularly yourself for we often deceive ourselves!!)